barryclark/jekyll-now/about.md

 __contrafactum.io__

-[Contrafactum](https://en.wikipedia.org/wiki/Contrafactum) is a fascinating recursive loop.
-Humans produce it without even noticing; taking something familiar and re-working it into something new.
+[Contrafactum](https://en.wikipedia.org/wiki/Contrafactum) is the product of a recursive loop.
+Humans do it without even noticing; taking something familiar and re-working it into something new.

 Various references in Hofstadter's *"Gödel, Escher, Bach: an Eternal Golden Braid"*.